Home / Chroniques / Finance: no more middlemen?

 Julien Prat

-CNRS researcher attached to CREST and lecturer at Ecole Polytechnique (IP Paris)
+CNRS researcher at CREST and head of the Blockchain Chair at Ecole Polytechnique (IP Paris)

 Julien Prat holds a PhD in economics from the European University Institute.
 He works as a CNRS researcher attached to CREST and as a lecturer at the Ecole Polytechnique (IP Paris).
 Before joining CREST in 2012, he worked as a lecturer at the University of Vienna from 2004 to 2008 and as a researcher at the Barcelona Institute for Economic Analysis from 2009 to 2012.